Outburn-IL/foob-docs/configuration.md

 ### Applying FUME mappings to incoming data streams

 Each FUME Mapping transformation stored on the FUME server has a unique code.
-This crucial parameter allows the IRIS FUME Plugin business logic to apply a specific transformation rule to each incoming data stream.
+This crucial parameter allows the FUME plugin business logic to apply a specific transformation rule to each incoming data stream.

 While configuring an IRIS entire business process, the code of the specific FUME Mapping can be set statically or dynamically.